adamhjk/foundry-tennisfel/README.md

 ## Data Source

 This module was converted from a LegendKeeper export containing:
-- 100 resources
+- 80 resources
-- 40+ images
+- 10 images
-- Comprehensive world documentation
+- Comprehensive world documentation including characters, locations, lore, and adventures

 ## Credits